 British heroes meanwhile its not so much that they are anti establishment as many of them still work for the establishment.
 Its more that they work for it, but ultimately despise it and undermine it every step of the way and show off how incompetent it actually is, which in some ways is better than simply having an totally anti establishment hero.

-Examples of this type of hero include obviously Sherlock Holmes the consulting detective who enjoys showing up the police and everyone else around him.
-We can see this dynamic even in the recent Sherlock, between Holmes and his brother Mycroft.
-Bernard Quatermass is another example of this type of hero too as is the Doctor at various points, such as most notably in his third incarnation when he worked for UNIT.
-Jon Pertwee’s Third Doctor was never done upstaging the Brigadier, dismissing him as a pompous military idiot or winding up petty government officials and seeing through their web of lies and bullshit.
+Examples of this type of hero include Sherlock Holmes the consulting detective who enjoys showing up the police and everyone else around him.
+Bernard Quatermass, and even the Doctor at various points, such as most notably in his third incarnation when he worked for UNIT.
+Jon Pertwee’s Third Doctor was never done upstaging the Brigadier, dismissing him as a pompous military idiot, or winding up petty government officials and seeing through their web of lies and bullshit.
 Even James Bond follows this template too albeit to a lesser extent.

 Like them he is somewhat lacking in social skills, is arrogant and quite grumpy too.
 Connor meanwhile can be seen as his Watson, Jo Grant, figure the supporting character who idolises and looks up to him, whilst Abby fulfils more of a Liz Shaw, Sarah Jane role in that she is his sidekick who is more on his wave length.
-Finally Lester can be seen as his Brigadier, M type of character his more conventional boss who is frustrated with his methods and at times embarrassed by him.
-But has a grudging respect for him as he realises he needs him.
+Finally Lester can be seen as his Brigadier, M type of character, his more conventional boss who is frustrated with his methods, but has a grudging respect for Cutter as he realises he needs him.
 As Lester himself admits about Cutter he is “a fine line between inspiration and madness”.

-Thus to me Cutter is really the perfect British hero and I think Henshall was great as the character.
-In many ways much like the actors who have played the Doctor I feel he brought a lot of his own personality to the role.
-When you look at him in real life and you can see a lot of Nick in him.
-He has that same kind of grumpy, dry sense of humour that Nick has.
+To me Cutter is really the perfect British hero and I think Henshall was great as the character.
+In many ways much like the actors who have played the Doctor, I feel he brought a lot of his own personality to the role.
+When you look at him in real life, you can see he has that same kind of grumpy, dry sense of humour that Nick has.

 I think its a real shame that Henshall left after just 2 and a half series.
-I think the character could have been remembered as an all time classic character, but sadly he just wasn’t there long enough, though at the same time I think the fact that Primeval did have 3 such different leading men allowed it to reinvent itself too.
+Had he stayed longer, Nick could have been remembered as an all time classic character, but sadly he just wasn’t there long enough.

 I remember being very upset when Cutter left.
 To me Henshall was Primeval.
-I remember me and my friends and family used to just call the show “Dougie” instead of Primeval.
+Me, my friends and family used to just call the show “Dougie” instead of Primeval.
 I hadn’t read any spoilers for series 3 and so naturally it was quite a shock to see Cutter suddenly get killed off.
 Whilst I think the show did manage to overcome this and produce two more fantastic series, ultimately till the end a part of me was always missing Dougie.